Section of Cardiothoracic Surgery

 Residency programme

-The cardiac surgery residency programme is recognised and fully accredited by the College of Physicians and Surgeons of Pakistan (CPSP).
-The programme aims to provide a comprehensive clinical educational experience required to obtain a high level of competence in cardiac surgery.
-It is divided into two tiers; the four-year programme which inducts trainees directly leading to PGME graduation and towards FCPS in Cardiac Surgery and alternatively, a six-year programme where the first two years are spent in basic surgical training in various subspecialties completing their requirements for Intermediate Module and joining back into the four-year programme.
+The Cardiac Surgery residency program, fully accredited by the College of Physicians and Surgeons of Pakistan (CPSP), aims to deliver a thorough clinical education experience essential for achieving a high level of competency in cardiac surgery.
+This program is structured into two tiers: a four-year pathway directly leading trainees towards PGME graduation and FCPS in Cardiac Surgery, and a six-year option involving initial two years in foundational surgical training across various subspecialties to fulfill Intermediate Module requirements before rejoining the four-year program.

 Learn more about the residency programme.